Stephen-Griffin/Stephen-Griffin/ABOUTME.md

 - 👋 Hi, I’m @Stephen-Griffin
-- 👀 I’m interested in computer science, engineering, and soccer
+- 👀 I’m interested in computer science and engineering
-- 🌱 I’m currently learning UNIX/C and discrete mathematics
+- 🌱 I’m currently learning UNIX/C, Discrete Mathematics, and Linear Algebra
 - 💞️ I’m looking to collaborate on any projects relating to Java or C
 - 📫 How to reach me ...
 Phone#: 508-570-8063 || Email: stephengriffin2210@gmail.com